zhujinchi/5048-Assignment-2/README.md

 2. If you want to see the map display effect with timeline. you could downlowad the videos('map_1.mov' and 'map_2.mov')

-3. Note that due to the large amount of official geographic data, the browser may crash when the map is run last.
-If this happens, refresh the browser.
+3. Note that due to the large amount of official geographic data, the browser may crash when the map is running.
+If this happens, refresh the browser and rerun the last cell.